Jadranka Loncarek, Ph.D.

 RESEARCH SUMMARY

-Dr. Loncarek studies the fundamentals centrosome biology.
+Dr. Loncarek studies the fundamentals of centrosome biology.
 Centrosomes are cellular organelles that mediate vital cellular processes such as cell division, signaling, motility, and development.
-Centrosome aberrations are a hallmark of tumors and cilia related diseases.
-Her lab aims to elucidate how centrosome biogenesis is controlled and coordinated with other cell cycle events in healthy and pathological conditions, and how centrosomes are organized in nanoscale resolution.
-In her work, she combines molecular biology, biochemistry, and genetics with cutting-edge microscopy approaches such as super resolution microscopy and correlative light and electron microscopy.
+Centrosome aberrations are a hallmark of tumors and cilia-related diseases.
+Her lab aims to elucidate how centrosome biogenesis is controlled and coordinated with other cell cycle events in healthy and pathological conditions and how centrosomes organize in nanoscale resolution.
+She combines molecular biology, biochemistry, and genetics with cutting-edge microscopy approaches such as super-resolution microscopy and correlative light and electron microscopy.

 Areas of Expertise